 Texas electricity customers face historically high electricity prices this summer.
 The rising energy rates are not so much a result of the cost of natural gas, the primary commodity used to generate electricity, but are a result of increased demand and anticipated shortages in supply.
 What does this mean for customers on variable rate, month to month electricity plans?
 High, high, high electricity rates for the dog days of summer.
 Who is most at risk?
 Prepaid electricity customers and customers on holdover rates from expired electricity contracts.

 Now you’ve received your first electric bill, and the power costs are much higher than you expected.
-What’s going on?
-Why doesn’t the electricity rate on your bill match what you signed up for?
-Why is your electric bill higher than you expected?
+And you’re wondering, Why is my electric bill so high?
+Why doesn’t the electricity rate on my bill match what you signed up for?
+Why is my electric bill higher than I expected?

-After all, many states have a large number of electricity providers and each provider offers several different plans that often look very similar at first glance.
+After all, many states have a large number of electricity providers.
+Each provider offers different plans that often look very similar at first glance.
 If you’re not sure how to get started shopping for electricity plans, you’re not alone.
 This short guide will get you started.